This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.

 Yes.
 Our strawberry jam is 100% gluten-free!

 Yes.
 But we do not recommend it.
-In this case, you'll need a bit more thickener as frozen strawberries contain more water.
+In this case, you’ll need more thickener as frozen strawberries contain more water.
 Also, you will need to add more sugar to make the jam tasty.

 You can use coconut sugar, whole cane sugar, date sugar, and even agave or maple syrup.
-If you use syrups you might want to add some extra thickener.
+If you use syrups, you might want to add some extra thickener.

 Canning the jam

-In our opinion, the best jars to use are original ball mason jars.
+We believe the best jars to use are original ball mason jars.

-It is very important to sterilize your jars properly when making homemade canned foods as an environment without oxygen (canned food) is fertile for the growth of harmful bacteria.
-So please, take your time to read and follow the instructions:
+IMPORTANT: It is essential to sterilize your jars properly when making homemade canned foods, as an environment without oxygen (canned food) is fertile for the growth of harmful bacteria.

-- If necessary, clean the edge of the jar with clean kitchen towels quickly dipped in the boiling water.
+3. If necessary, clean the edge of the jar with clean kitchen towels quickly dipped in the boiling water.

-- If you follow this method, you can store the jam for up to three months.
+5. Following this method, you can store the jam for up to three months.

 Variations

 The best thing about homemade jam is that you can be creative!
-Our favourite strawberry jam variations are:

 - Ginger + Maple Syrup + Rhubarb + Strawberries